PACTF/pactf/README.md

 ### Updating remote servers

 1. Pull from your origin repo using `git pull`
+1. Install new Python packages using `pip install -r requirements.txt`
 1. Prep for deployment using `manage.py prep`, which runs the following commands for you:

         makemigrations